arjunprabhulal/mcp-flight-search-client/README.md

 ## Author

-For more articles on AI/ML and Generative AI, follow me on Medium: [https://medium.com/@arjun-prabhulal](https://medium.com/@arjun-prabhulal)
+For more articles on AI/ML and Generative AI, follow me on Medium: [Arjun Prabhulal](https://medium.com/@arjun-prabhulal)

 ## License